aryansrivastav15/Screenshot-Agent/README.md

 Enter a website URL to screenshot (or type 'exit' to quit):
 ```
 - Enter the URL of the website you want to screenshot (e.g., `youtube.com`).
-- The screenshot will be saved to your desktop.
+- The screenshot will be saved to your desktop and drive.
 - Type `exit` to quit.

 ## Troubleshooting